What is joint attention? What made you wonder about this term?

 ♥ Use hand over hand guidance (if your child will allow this, don’t force it) to facilitate pointing.

-This means taking your child’s hand and isolating his finger to make him point to an object.
+This means taking your child’s hand and isolating their finger to make them point to an object.

 A good time to work on pointing is during book reading.